 Today we talk about another piece of software command line for Linux: Transcode.
 This little tool allows you to stabilize a video in which the cameraman (the alleged tale) does not have the hand too firm.
 It can happen on many occasions: over-excitement, crowd, cold, little space, fever, riot, guerriglia urbana, war that the recovery is to move and avoid the urge of vomiting every time we revisit the movies of the holidays a small team of developers wrote transcode, few line of code to Linux.
-The program "understand" thanks to the initial mapping of the video frame As the camera is moved, calculates the optimal shooting and writes a second file the correct video.
-Let's see how it works in detail:

 We download transcode from official website and compiliamolo, or run it through the repository of our operating system (I will use Ubuntu in this tutorial).

 sudo apt-get install transcode

 The stabilization process is done in two steps: the first analyzes the video and produces a file with the information for the stabilization.
 This is the first command:

 There is a possibility that the version is automatically installed from the repositories does not have the full support of our codec camera and show this error: "